The information on this page is available in an Easy to Read format.

 This applies irrespective not only of the degree of visual and hearing disability but also of the communication and interpreting methods the person is using.

-If one or more of the conversation partners has deafblindness, people who do not have deafblindness may also want to request deafblind interpreting.
+If one or more of the conversation partners has deafblindness, persons who do not have deafblindness may also want to request deafblind interpreting.